earnn04/Competitive-Data-Role-Predictor/README.md

 ### Data Cleaning:

-The given dataset for League of Legends competitve esports matches isn't very messy as it is– however we do need to reformat our dataset so it only features data from individual players rather than teams as a whole since the aim of our project is to predict the roles of individual players.
+The given dataset for League of Legends competitive esports matches isn't very messy as it is– however we do need to reformat our dataset so it only features data from individual players rather than teams as a whole since the aim of our project is to predict the roles of individual players.
 To do this, we redefined a dataset `lol_individual` that only features rows where the `position` column **isn't** "team".
 These specific rows feature aggregate data for the team's statistics as a whole.

 After doing this cleaning, some of our relevant columns still contained missing datapoints.
 After calculating the value counts of missing values in each of these columns, we found that multiple of these columns only featured 10 rows with missing data.
 Since this is such a trivial value, we dropped these rows as it wouldn't have much impact on any findings.

-Here is the first 5 rows of our dataset (with a selection of relevant columns) after conducting our cleaning:
+Here are the first 5 rows of our dataset (with a selection of relevant columns) after conducting our cleaning:

 | gameid                | position   | champion   |   earned gpm |   damageshare |   monsterkills |    wpm |   result |
 |:----------------------|:-----------|:-----------|-------------:|--------------:|---------------:|-------:|---------:|